 FAQs - Frequently Asked Questions about Coaching

-Psychology-based coaching blends the goal-focused approach of coaching with the depth of psychological principles.
-It’s about using research-backed tools and concepts from psychology to help you understand your thoughts, behaviours, and patterns - and then applying that insight to create meaningful, lasting change in your personal and professional life.
+Professional life coaching integrates a goal-oriented framework with evidence-based behavioral and cognitive insights.
+It focuses on using research-backed concepts from behavioral science to help you understand your thoughts, behaviours, and patterns - and then applying that insight to create meaningful, lasting change in your personal and professional life.

 It is not therapy and does not replace mental health care.

-I work with a wide range of personal and emotional challenges, always within the scope of coaching.
-Common examples include building confidence and self-esteem, setting healthy boundaries, managing stress, improving communication, navigating life transitions, overcoming self-doubt, and creating healthier habits.
-Many clients come to me with a mix of goals and we work together to create a plan that’s tailored to their unique needs.
+I work with a wide range of personal and professional growth areas, always within the scope of coaching.
+Common examples include building confidence and self-efficacy, establishing healthy boundaries, managing stress and resilience, improving communication, navigating transitions, overcoming mental hurdles, and creating effective habits.
+Many clients come to me with a mix of goals, and we work together to create a plan that is tailored to their unique needs and aspirations.

 Absolutely.
-My sessions are not just about talking through challenges.
-They’re about uncovering the “why” behind your thoughts, emotions, and behaviours.
-I combine practical, actionable tools with non-clinical psychoeducation so you leave each session equipped to make immediate changes and with the insight to create lasting changes.
+My sessions are not just about talking through challenges—they’re also about understanding the “why” behind your thoughts and actions.
+I combine practical, actionable tools with an understanding of your patterns so you leave each session equipped to make immediate changes and with the clarity to create effective long-term habits.

 Yes.
-Coaching services are offered internationally and remain within the ethical scope of non-clinical personal development and wellness coaching.
+My coaching services are offered internationally and remain within the ethical scope of non-clinical personal development and wellness coaching.
 Clients are responsible for ensuring suitability of coaching services in their own country.

-In my coaching, “psychological insights” refers to the use of evidence-based concepts from psychology - like cognitive patterns, behavioural habits, and emotional awareness - applied in a non-clinical way to help clients better understand themselves and make intentional changes.
+In my coaching, these insights refer to the use of evidence-based concepts from behavioral science - such as mindset patterns, cognitive frameworks, and habit formation.
+Applied in a professional coaching context, these insights help you better understand your internal strategies and make intentional changes.
+This approach focuses on personal and professional development.
 It does not imply therapy, diagnosis, or clinical treatment.

 Coaching is forward-focused, non-clinical, and designed to help you work toward personal or professional goals, build skills, and develop self-awareness.
 Therapy is a mental health service that focuses on diagnosing, treating, and working through mental health conditions or significant emotional distress.